jStimpert0430/fvwm-StarterKit/README.md

 ## Recent Update Notes
 - 5/21/24 -INDEV-
-    Took an oppurtunity to create a win 2000 theme in my theme engine, it also gave me an oppurtunity to add the initial pieces for the dynamic styleable task bars and modules and figure out how I want to piece out of the modules/functionality
+    Took an oppurtunity to create a win 2000 theme in my theme engine, it also gave me an chance to add the initial pieces for the dynamic styleable task bars and modules and figure out how I want to piece out of the modules/functionality

     ![Preview](Screenshots/Ver-INDEV1/win2k.png?raw=true "Preview Screenshot")